fionahiklas/inside_cctv_setup/README.md

 coats that were hanging up!

-Anyway, I did finally get a basic setup using [zoneminder](https://zoneminder.com) working but found this to be a bit flaky and unreliable as well as seeming like an awful lot of services/facilities when all I needed was a really simple UI and video/recording.
+Anyway, I did finally get a basic setup using [zoneminder](https://zoneminder.com) working but found this to be a bit flaky and unreliable (issues with the cheapo cameras I was using and complexity of the setup) but more importantly it was too complicated for the simple needs that I have.

+Instead I've switched to using [motioneye](https://github.com/ccrisan/motioneye/wiki) as this is a much simpler application but provides just enough features.

 ## Setup